-The fair market value applied in the consolidated UK GAAP financial statements is considered to be a consistent valuation methodology to the Solvency II guidelines.
 The movement between consolidated UK GAAP financial statements and Solvency II value seen above is the result of the accounting treatment of investments in subsidiaries.
 Under UK GAAP certain consolidated subsidiaries include property, plant and equipment and are consolidated line-by-line, whereas under Solvency II these subsidiaries are brought in as participations and therefore the net assets are moved to that line item in the balance sheet.
 As the fair value is not arrived at using a quoted market price, nor adjusted quoted market price, the valuation technique is considered an alternative valuation method under Solvency II.
-This is described in more detail in section D.4 below.
+This is described in more detail in Section D.4 below.